 There are over 1 million persons with chronic aphasia in the US, and at least 80,000 new cases of aphasia occur each year, usually following left-hemisphere stroke.
 Current behavioral treatments for aphasia are inadequate, and new treatments are needed to enhance recovery.
 The Targeted Transcranial Electrotherapy to Accelerate Stroke Rehabilitation (TEASER) trial aims to enhance the effects of current language treatments using a technique called High Definition – transcranial Direct Current Stimulation (HD-tDCS).
 HD-tDCS applies a very low level of electrical stimulation to the scalp through several small electrodes.
 This small amount of electrical current can enhance activity in specific parts of the brain.
 In TEASER, information from functional MRI scans is used to target the HD-tDCS treatment to unique areas of brain activity for each participant in the study.
 The hope is that this individualized treatment will give the maximum possible benefit for each person.
 TEASER is a collaboration between the CRL and investigators at the City College of New York (PI- Lucas Parra), University of North Carolina- Chapel Hill (PI- Adam Jacks), and Soterix Medical, Inc. (New York, NY).
 Along with the clinical goals of developing a new HD-tDCS treatment for aphasia, TEASER aims to understand how training-related changes in neural networks occur and how they may be enhanced using brain stimulation.

 Speech is an essential component of human life, however the specific mechanisms governing speech perception remain poorly understood.
 One area of debate is the role of the motor system in speech perception.
 A number of studies have demonstrated that motor areas primarily devoted to speech production are also active during speech perception, especially when the speech signal is noisy.
 The neurobiological dual stream model, as well as several other conceptual models, posit that motor speech regions transmit “efference copies” of articulatory motor plans to temporal speech perception regions, and that these motor plans help decode noisy or ambiguous auditory speech input.
 While evidence supports some level of motor system involvement in speech perception, there is considerable disagreement in the field regarding the degree of motor influence on speech perception and the task contexts in which it occurs.
 Understanding the mechanisms of speech perception in a more ecologically valid manner than prior studies (i.e. using real words) is a crucial step in furthering our knowledge of language processing in the healthy brain and in developing treatments for individuals with speech perception deficits.
-Using a novel behavioral task, electroencephalography (EEG) and combined transcranial magnetic stimulation (TMS) and EEG, this project is investigating the role of the motor system in speech perception while addressing several critical gaps in the literature.
+Using a novel behavioral task and electroencephalography (EEG), this project is investigating the role of the motor system in speech perception while addressing several critical gaps in the literature.